bhardwajkaran054/MongoClient/README.md

 ```
 Here, BsonDoc(), JsonDoc(), TextDoc() and Find() method is use for read document from MongoDB
 * BsonDoc() return default BSON file by using MongoDB.Bson and MongoDB.Bson.IO,
-* JsonDoc() return converted file to json by using Newtonsoft.Json,
+* JsonDoc() return json file by using Newtonsoft.Json,
-* TextDoc() return converted file to pair of Field name and values using Newtonsoft.Json
+* TextDoc() return pair of Field name and values using Newtonsoft.Json
-* Find() method simply call one of the above method as user require.
+* Find() call one of the above method as user require.
-I designed this methods in such a way that it takes pair of inputs if inputs are '*' then by default it return all documents otherwise it return filtered data and it able to identify which input is string or integer value.
+I designed this methods in such a way that it takes pair of inputs, if inputs are '*' then by default it return all documents otherwise it return filtered data and it able to identify which input value is string or integer.

 * InsertOneAsync() method is use to insert data, it uses MongoDB.Bson to serialize data and it able to get input as JSON code or by importing JSON file.
-* UpdateOne() and DeleteOne() method update of delete data using MongoDB.Bson
+* UpdateOne() and DeleteOne() method are use for update or delete data using MongoDB.Bson
-* InsertOne(), UpdateOne() and DeleteOne() able to identify which input value is string or integer, if string then treat as a string or if integer treat as a integer
+* InsertOne(), UpdateOne() and DeleteOne() methods are able to identify which input value is string or which value is integer.

 ---